Certain key points that you must be aware of before you assign a policy to a device are as follows:

 Browse for and select the devices, device groups, and device folders to which you want to assign the group.
 To do so:

-Click next to a folder (for example, the Workstations folder or Servers folder) to navigate through the folders until you find the device, group, or folder you want to select.
+Click next to a folder (for example, the Workstations folder or Servers folder or Mobile Devices folder) to navigate through the folders until you find the device, group, or folder you want to select.

 If you are looking for a specific item, such as a Workstation or a Workstation Group, you can use thelist to limit the types of items that are displayed.
 If you know the name of the item you are looking for, you can use the box to search for the item.

 Click the underlined link in thecolumn to select the device, group, or folder and display its name in the list box.

 Clickto add the selected devices, folders, and groups to the list.

 Clickto display the Policy Conflict Resolution page.

 Set the priority between device-associated policies and user-associated policies for resolving conflicts that arise when policies of the same type are associated to both devices and users.

 User Last: Select this option to apply policies that are associated to devices first and then the users.

 Device Last: Select this option to apply policies that are associated to users first and then the devices.